 - Lucy L. Gao and Julie Zhou (2020).
 Minimax D-optimal designs for multivariate regression models with multi-factors.
-To appear in Journal of Statistical Planning and Inference . [pdf]
+Journal of Statistical Planning and Inference . [pdf]

 - Lucy L. Gao and Julie Zhou (2017) D-optimal designs based on the second-order least squares estimator.
 Statistical Papers, 58(2): 77-94.

 - Lucy L. Gao and Julie Zhou (2014) New optimal design criteria for regression models with asymmetric errors.
 Journal of Statistical Planning and Inference, 149: 140-151.